 The root ball can be easily divided by gently scraping the soil from the roots by either using your hand.
 Split the root ball cleanly with sharp pruning shears and plant it in your desired pot or in the ground.

 The second way is rather complicated to carry out.
 What you need to do is to let the seed pods dry on the plant, then crush them in an air-tight container to collect them.
 Once you have the seeds, sprinkle them on a moistened seed starting mix.

 Once the seeds are evenly distributed on the seed mix, place a newspaper on the container.
 Make sure to leave a small gap between the container’s top surface and the soil.
 This will give your blue star creeper seeds a place to sprout.

 Keep the container moist and in partial sunlight for 7 to 15 days.
 When the seedlings reach the six-leaf stage, plant them in the ground or your desired location.

 Considering the fact that it isn’t native to the United States, it can spread rather quickly, making it aggressive in nature.
 You will want to prune and shape occasionally to keep the plant tidy.

-So long as you’re keeping it well-watered and protected, you shouldn’t have too many growing issues.
+So long as you’re keeping blue star creeper well-watered and protected, you shouldn’t have too many growing issues.
 It rarely gets into trouble with pests or diseases, but it may face some problems if you ignore its growing requirements.